isomerpages/moe-stgabrielssec/_academic/Physical Education.md

 **<u>Purpose of Physical Education</u>**

-*   To enable students to demonstrate individually and with others, the physical skills, practices and values to enjoy a lifetime of **active, healthy living**.
+*   To enable students to demonstrate individually and with others, the physical skills, practices and values to enjoy a lifetime of&nbsp;**active, healthy living**.

 **<u>Main Outcome:</u>**

-*   The secondary physical education programme aims to develop **Confident Participants** with positive self-efficacy who values the need for sustainability in an active, healthy lifestyle.
+*   The secondary physical education programme aims to develop&nbsp;**Confident Participants**&nbsp;with positive self-efficacy who values the need for sustainability in an active, healthy lifestyle.

 **<u>Goals:</u>**
 **Learning in Movement (Hands):**